-This event will be run under the Marathon Racing Rules, as per the 2017 Handbook.
+This event will be run under the Marathon Racing Rules.
 Please also note the following clarifications and additional requirements.

 Competitors are expected to be familiar with the MRC guidelines on race starts and must adhere to all instructions given by the start and pre-start marshals.

 In the event of non-compliance with this rule competitors will be requested to leave the water and must paddle away from the start line and not attempt to join the race at a later stage.

 River rules apply to navigation – paddlers are to stick river right at all times.

 All competitors who fail to finish must report to a Marshal and inform them of their boat number and the fact that they have retired.